EC327-Project/EC327-Project/README.md

 # Jumping Through BU ENG
-Teame: Zhenglei Jiang, Wenyu Hu, Yuyang Kang
+Team 6: Zhenglei Jiang, Wenyu Hu, Yuyang Kang

 The game is targeted towards any who enjoys some lisure game and appreciates some cool cool BU ENG reference.